Patrikur/Patrikur.github.io/README.md

 * [Features](#features)

 ### Project Info
 Recreation of the score- and gameboard from the German version of the gameshow [Family Feud](https://www.buzzfeed.de/buzz/hier-kannst-du-familien-duell-mit-google-nachspielen-90135526.html).
-Still under development.
+Not working on mobile devices.
 ### Technologies

 ### Features